google/applied-machine-learning-intensive/v2/01_what_is_ml/01_introduction_to_models/slides.md

 ---

 # Regression
-Predict the relationship between multiple variables, where the target is continuous.
+Predict the relationship between multiple variables where the target is continuous.

 <!--
 Regression predicts the relationship between two or more variables.
 If you were interested in